-Smart phones are everywhere, and users expect the software running on their devices to be able to carryout background processes.
-Sadly, this is not possible with HTML5 applications as all transactions need to be done with the application open.
+Smartphones are everywhere, and users expect the software running on their devices to be able to carry out background processes.
+Unfortunately, this is not possible with HTML5 mobile applications as all transactions need to be done with the application open.

 4- No access to platform APIs:

 Since HTML5 mobile applications do not run directly on the operating systems, it should not be surprising that they may not have direct access to platform APIs.
 Companies planning on proceeding with HTML5 mobile app development should not expect the apps to have access to functionalities like the camera, GPS, payment etc.